 We have audited the accompanying consolidated balance sheets of Huntsman International LLC and subsidiaries (the "Company"), formerly Huntsman Specialty Chemicals Corporation (the "HSCC Predecessor Company"), as of December 31, 2001 and 2000, and the related consolidated statements of operations and comprehensive income (loss), equity, and cash flows for the years ended December 31, 2001 and 2000 and the six months ended December 31, 1999; and the six months ended June 30, 1999 (HSCC Predecessor Company operations).
-Our audits also included the financial statement schedule listed in the table of contents.
-These financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements and financial statement schedule based on our audits.
+These financial statements are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements based on our audits.